 WEM Multi Play Pass.
 This pass is for unlimited admission to all of the attractions in West Edmonton Mall.
 A five day family pass is $249 and a 5 day individual pass is $99.
 If you plan to do all the paid attractions at WEM,this pass is a good deal.

 Edmonton Oilers.
 This is the official site for the Edmonton Oilers the National Hockey League (NHL) team in Edmonton.
 Ticket prices per game range from about $60 to $300.

 Edmonton Oil Kings.
 This is the official site for the Edmonton Oil Kings, the Western Hockey League’s team in Edmonton.
 Unlike NHL tickets, WHL tickets are quite low (about $18 to $35) and the games are very family oriented.
 The 2012-2013 season for the Oil Kings is currently over.

 Edmonton Rush.
 Did you know that lacrosse is Canada’s official sport?
 The Edmonton Rush is the National Lacrosse League’s team.
-Ticket prices per game range from about $27 to $75.
+The season starts in September 2014 and ticket prices range from about $27 to $75/person.

 Canadian Finals Rodeo.
 While the Calgary Stampede might be more well known for rodeo events in Canada, the CFR is a large sporting event that’s held in Edmonton every November.

 Take ETS.
 The official website for Edmonton Transit Systems, which includes a trip planning widget for both the bus and the light rail transit (LRT).

 Taxi Me.
 A Handy little site that will calculate approximate taxi costs.
 Note: I haven’t used this site, so I can’t comment on the accuracy of it.